FREQUENTLY ASKED QUESTIONS

 Question 7 – Can I include physical education / music / in my BFS?

 Answer – Subjects that may be included are given in the drop down list in the application form.
-For subjects to be excluded please refer to the College prospectus (page no. 33).
+For subjects to be excluded please refer to the College Prospectus (Section on ‘Requirements for Admission).

-Answer – You need to fill Delhi University’s centralized admission form.
-It will generate a form number.
-You have to fill this number in the designated slot in our form.
-Without this number your College form will be incomplete.
+Answer – You need to fill Delhi University’s centralized admission form at (https://ug.du.ac.in/app2k18/).
+It will generate a 9-digit form number (19XXXXXXX).
+After you have made the Delhi University payment, you have to fill this number in the designated slot on our signup page (http://ugadm.ststephens.edu/).
+Without this number and the Delhi University payment your College registration will not be proceed.

 Question 10 – Can I submit the printed version of the admission form?

 Answer – NO. College will accept only online admission forms.
-In case of any difficulty in accessing or submitting online admission form, you can visit the Admission Counseling Center in college between 10 AM to 1 PM on working days (Monday to Friday)..or write to us with your query at firstname.lastname@example.org
+In case of any difficulty in accessing or submitting online admission form, you can visit the Admissions Office in College between 10 AM to 1 PM on working days (Monday to Friday) or write to us with your query at email@example.com.

 Question 11 – When can I fill my application form?
 What is the last date for submitting admission forms?